drummonds/sceco/content/_index.md

 failing to ensure that noise and other nuisances will be managed and mitigated in accordance with London Plan (2021) policy D13 and Lambeth Local Plan 2020-2035 (2021) policy Q2.

-*These grounds are still valid and not mitigated by the ficitious Nois Management Plan*
+*These grounds are still valid and not mitigated by the ficitious Noise Management Plan*

 6. The applicant has failed to provide details of servicing, to include a tracking diagram and confirmation that vehicles of 10m rigid would not enter the site.
 As such the proposal fails to ensure that safe turning areas are